cheeseonamonkey/ObsidianCompanion/README.md

 1. Enable required permissions
 2. Set QuickAdd file
-3. Activate the Quick Settings tile by dragging it in the notification tray
+3. Enable the Quick Settings tile by dragging it in the notification tray

 ### Usage:
 4. Press Quick Setting tile icon
-5. Submit text
+5. Submit some text
 6. *(post-processing is done on text)*
-7. *(appends text to the end of the picked file)*
+7. *(text is appended to the end of the chosen file)*

 QuickAdd input dialog: